Stillwater (TV series)

 Stillwater is an animated children's television series based on the Zen book series by Jon J Muth.
 The series premiered on December 4, 2020 on Apple TV+.
 The second season premiered on March 18, 2022.
 The third season was released on May 19, 2023.
 The fourth season was released on August 1, 2025.
+The fifth season was released on August 21, 2026 on Apple TV.

+Synopsis

+In each episode, siblings Michael, Addy, and Karl have a new adventure each day but get into a certain problem or predicament.
+They seek the help of the wise and calm neighbor, Stillwater the panda, who tries to teach them a lesson through his stories.
+The stories turns from the 3d animation to a 2d animation with the characters as animal hybrids who have each experienced a similar problem and learned something important after it.
+After Stillwater stories, the children take the moral of the story to solve their own problem, and everything usually works out in the end.